An official website of the United States government

 Foreword from Chief of Naval Operations Adm.
 Mike & Linda Gilday

 When we moved into Tingey House in late fall of 2019, we had changed the functions of each room, to include a room just off of the dining room, the library.
 Mike agreed to make the focus on women, and to start a collection of women trailblazers.
 Luckily two things were available: wall space, and a good acronym: WIN!
-Women in the Navy was born, and we’ve been excited to learn about and feature so many amazing civilian and military Women in the Navy that are being recognized collectively in this compilation.

-WIN history-makers and trailblazers from all parts of the Navy have been honored individually for years, but we didn’t have a collective reference that pulled them together into one document/site/ book/or display.
-Even the Pentagon doesn’t have a full display of this type for Navy women….yet.
+WIN history-makers and trailblazers from all parts of the Navy have been honored individually for years, but we didn’t have a collective reference that pulled them together into one document/site/book/or display.
+Even the Pentagon doesn’t have a full display of this type for Navy women....yet.

 Linda Gilday